What is a Personal Loan?

 - Secured personal loans: These are loans that require collateral, such as a car or home.
 If the borrower defaults, the lender can take possession of the collateral.

-- Unsecured personal loans: These loans don’t require collateral, but they may come with higher interest rates.
+- Unsecured personal loans: These loans don't require collateral but may come with higher interest rates.
 This is the most common type of personal loan.

 - Debt consolidation loans: These loans are specifically designed to consolidate multiple debts into one loan with a single monthly payment.

 - Co-signer loans: These loans allow a borrower to apply with a co-signer who assumes responsibility for the loan if the borrower defaults.